maklinger/kariba/docs/using.md

+[TOC]

-# Using the Kariba library
+# Using and developing with or for the Kariba library

 There are three kind of uses of the Kariba library: